 I admit he does become more sympathetic as the story progresses.
-At first he hated the canine companions they purchased for the trip, but he eventually grew to love them and appreciate them for the good-boys that they were.
+At first he hates the canine companions they purchases for the trip, but he eventually grows to love them and appreciate them for the good-boys that they are.
 It’s hard to dislike someone who appreciates dogs for the amazing beings they are.

 Nevertheless, I would hesitate to say Jack ever truly becomes “interesting.”
 The writer had a chance with leaving him alone to delve deeper into his subconscious to see what makes him tick.
 Instead it’s mostly surface-level information and him making O-face over Gus.

 I never felt a sense of urgency on Jack’s behalf either.
 In The Terror, the crew were constantly in peril, not only from the monster, but also food shortages and rampant illness.
 Other than been spooked, Jack is fine.
 Even though he is isolated, he has ample food and supplies to last him over a year.
 Hell, now that the rest of his expedition team is gone, he actually has more.
 Why am I supposed to be scared again?

 Personally, I think the spirit’s story was over-explained.
 Nobody knew his name or his true origins but the fact that we have his motives explained to us kind of takes away from the dread.
 If they just left him as some vague, malevolent force that communicates through dreams and visions, he would have been more terrifying.

 It could have been like a ghost story/mystery where Jack had to piece together what the ghost wants and why it is there.
 Or better yet, it could be called into question whether or not what Jack is seeing is actually real or not.
 They address the fact that men go crazy in these parts of the world, so why not play with that?